-WorldSkills Kazan 2019 Organizing Committee held in Kazan
+WorldSkills Kazan 2019 Competition Organizer holds meeting in Kazan

-The meeting of the WorldSkills 2019 Organizing Committee was held by Deputy Prime Minister of the Russian Federation Tatyana Golikova on 24 January.
+The meeting of the WorldSkills 2019 Competition Organizer was held by Deputy Prime Minister of the Russian Federation Tatyana Golikova on 24 January.
 The President of the Republic of Tatarstan Rustam Minnikhanov, President of WorldSkills International Simon Bartley, Mayor of Kazan Ilsur Metshin, Director General of the Young Professionals (WorldSkills Russia) Union and other officials took part in the meeting.

 Highly topical Competition Preparation issues were discussed during the meeting.
 “We reviewed the normative base required for the WorldSkills Competition.
 We discussed the implementation of opening and closing ceremonies, visa-free entry, and receipt of a work permit”.

 “In addition, we considered the content of venues, and arrival of the representatives of Russian regions.
 A reduced tariff for the Competitors provided with ticket booking service was under discussion.
 Also, we focused on the organization of day trips in order to avoid the massive influx of tourists in hotels, but give them a chance to feel the atmosphere of the Competition”, Tatyana Golikova told.

 According to Golikova, the Minister of Internal Affairs of Russia will control the Head Office of the Competition.
 “The Office will be organized till 1 April.
 I can say that the Republic of Tatarstan has already gained a great experience of international event management.
 Our mission was just to decide on the executive body responsible for safety.

 Summarizing the results of the meeting, she noted: “We are ahead of the schedule.
 That’s great!
 I am happy that we have announced the start of the WorldSkills countdown clock”.